Professor Wang

 Recently we have come to realize how we should think about mechanical behavior of glassy polymers.
 It has been a very difficult, outstanding challenge to gain some molecular level understanding of yielding and failure behavior of polymer glasses under large deformation.
 For many polymer glasses with Tg well above room temperature, why are some brittle and others ductile?
 If it is a matter of entanglement density, why do these polymers turn from ductile to brittle upon cooling to a lower temperature, and vice versa?
 Ultimately, can we answer why polystyrene is the most brittle (typically still brittle at 80 ℃) and bisphenol A polycarbonate is most ductile (known to be ductile at -110 ℃) among all known polymer glasses?

 It turns out that a crucial clue comes from the observation that all non-polymeric organic glasses are brittle.
 There arises the natural question of why polymeric glasses can be ductile at all?
 Being polymeric is the key.
 We have formulated a molecular model [ J. Chem.
 Phys.
 141, 094905 (2014)Polymer 197, 122445 (2020)] for yielding, crazing and brittle-ductile transition.
 In the zeroth-order picture, polymer glasses are structural hybrids, made of a primary structure due to short-ranged inter-segmental attractions (causing vitrification) and long-ranged chain networking that can be extended to allow buildup of chain tension, plausibly corresponding to bond length and angle deviations from the equilibrium values.
-A polymer glass gains global plasticity and is ductile at a given temperature if its chain network can activate the glassy state globally.
-Conversely, if the chain network breaks down before it "finishes its job", a polymer glass is going to undergo brittle fracture.
+Polymer glass gains global plasticity and is ductile at a given temperature if its chain network can activate the glassy state globally.
+Conversely, if the chain network breaks down before it brings about activation, a polymer glass is going to undergo brittle fracture.
 Here the chain network is envisioned in terms of junctions formed by at least two pairs of hairpins from different chains.

 Episode 1: Nonlinear Melt Rheology